Expats working together in a Dutch office.

 The Dutch meeting culture

 Meetings, meetings and more meetings.
 Typical for the Dutch office culture is that offices usually hold many more meetings than other cultures.
 Two things are important there: arrive on time and actively contribute.
 Meetings are the time for discussions and decision making.
 Being able to speak Dutch is certainly a big advantage at these times, as it makes participation and smooth communication much easier.
+Want to improve your Dutch to feel more comfortable in meetings and other work gatherings?
+Our Praatgraag dialogues allow you to practice real-world conversations and boost your speaking skills as well as your confidence.
+You can download a free sample of Praatgraag A1 and Praatgraag A2 from our website.

 Social interaction with colleagues